bmeviauac01/datadriven/docs/seminar/mssql/index.md

         order by cnt desc
         ```

-        There are lot of ways this query can be formualted.
+        There are many ways this query can be formulated.
 This is only one possible solution.
-It also serves as an example for the usage of subqueries.
+It also serves as an example of the usage of subqueries.

 ## Exercise 2: Inserting a new product category

-Create a new stored procedure which helps inserting a new product category.
-The inputs of the procedure are the name of the new category, and optionally the name of the parent category.
-Raise an error, if the category already exists, or the parent category does not exist.
+Create a new stored procedure that helps inserting a new product category.
+The procedure's inputs are the name of the new category, and optionally the name of the parent category.
+Raise an error if the category already exists, or the parent category does not exist.
 Let the database generate the primary key for the insertion.

 ??? example "Solution"
     **Stored procedure**